 You can use the email design features and analytics tracking for both platforms to set them up and track their performance.
 Segmentation of customers is also easy to do.
 You can segment them based on their purchase using behavioral targeting for more personalized experiences that your customers will appreciate.

 Where MailChimp takes the cake is with the platform’s integration with other web services.
 For example, with MailChimp, you can use Salesforce to store your customer data but still send the emails using MailChimp, which allows your CRM to get feedback on Customers’ activities directly.

 MailChimp is also better at segmenting customers and creating segmented lists and allows you to create different sign-up forms for different customers so you can have different marketing strategies for different parts of your business.

 While MailChimp’s autoresponders feature does seem significant, it comes with a price.
 You can’t get these features unless you pay, which is also the case with AWeber, but for a lower cost, thanks to AWeber’s pricing starting point of $19/mo.

 Integrations with web services can make a big difference, even if you have to pay a little extra, and this is why MailChimp takes this one, too.

 Both MailChimp and AWeber have extensive tracking capabilities that allow you to understand your customers on a deeper level to learn who they are, where they are, and what type of content they like – all so you can build better campaigns in the future.

 You can split them into lists and send different communications with more relevant and targeted content based on their behavior, preferences, and activity.

-Through AWeber, you will be able to track your sales and see what emails have been more successful.
-Through the Analytics dashboard, you will be able to get a clear overview of opens and clicks per email.
+Through AWeber, you will track your sales and see what emails have been more successful.
+In addition, through the Analytics dashboard, you will get a clear overview of opens and clicks per email.
 AWeber offers AB testing as well, be it slightly more complicated than it is with MailChimp.

 MailChimp’s analytics tools are easier to use and more comprehensive than AWeber’s.